iyedoo/Resources-Website/docs/math/proof-writing.md

-**_EXAMPLE_** 3 Find the maximum value of $x+y$ if $x \leq 3$ and $y \leq 5$.
+**_EXAMPLE_** 3 Find the maximum value of $x + y$ if $x \leq 3$ and $y \leq 5$.

-Solution: Clearly $x+y$ is always less than 9 , since $x+y \leq 3+5$.
+**Solution:** Clearly $x + y$ is always less than 9, since $x + y \leq 3 + 5$.
 However, 9 is not the maximum, since it is never attained!
-The true maximum is 8 , since that is the largest value which can be attained.
+The true maximum is 8, since that is the largest value which can be attained.

 - A solution to a problem is called trivial if the numbers present in the problem have no use in determining that solution.
 Trivial solutions are those solutions which are blatantly obvious and have little mathematical value, so problems often ask the solver to find nontrivial solutions.
-For example, when solving the equation $x^{2}+y^{2}=z^{2},(0,0,0)$ is a trivial solution.
+For example, when solving the equation $x^{2} + y^{2} = z^{2}$, $(0,0,0)$ is a trivial solution.
 Generally, any solution in which all the variables equal 0 is a trivial solution.
 If on a test you are unsure whether a solution you have found is trivial or not, assume it is not trivial; if you had to think at all to find the solution, it probably isn't.
 As another example, when asked for the nontrivial factors of an integer, we want those factors besides 1 and the number itself.

 - Sometimes proofs are so long that we want to break up the proof into smaller parts.
 After we prove each of these smaller parts, we combine them to complete the proof.
 In the text of a proof, these smaller parts are called lemmas.
 There aren't any proofs in this volume complicated enough to require lemmas, but there are some in the second volume.
 A proof is rigorous when the proof is complete with no unproven assumptions.